 First, we externalize the problem.
 It is more than just a play on words.
 When we look at things differently, we tend to believe that these differences are representative of our partner.
 We internalize them as "that person who believes this bad/stupid/wrong idea."

-It’s not only that you see things differently, but it’s also that you believe these different beliefs or traits make your partner bad or wrong.
+It's not only that you see things differently, it's that you believe these different beliefs or traits make your partner bad or wrong.

-So you’re so ready to go to the mattresses over your differences (and not in a good way) to change their minds.
-You pull out all the stops because thinking differently is, by itself, seen as a bad sign.
+So you're so ready to go to the mattresses over your differences (and not in a good way) to change their minds.
+You pull out all the stops, because thinking differently is, by itself, is a bad sign.

 The first relief couples experience is that something other than themselves is to blame.

-But the historical roots of the externalization intervention are found in family therapy with children in the early 1980’s.
+But the historic roots of the externalization intervention are found in family therapy with children in the early 1980's.